 Man charged for Jan.
 17 shooting in Shamokin

 Jan.
-28—A 25-year-old Northumberland County man is jailed on $100,000 bail after police say he fired shots into a Shamokin bar earlier this month.
+29—A 25-year-old Northumberland County man is jailed on $100,000 bail after police say he fired shots into a Shamokin bar earlier this month.

 Rasha Williams, of Shamokin, who had three active warrants out for his arrest, was taken into custody Friday and charged by Shamokin Police with felony discharging a firearm into an occupied structure, terroristic threats, carrying a firearm without a license and other charges.